elegant-scipy/elegant-scipy/markdown/ch7.markdown

 easiest of registration problems: images of the same *modality*.
 This means that we expect bright pixels in the reference image to match up to bright pixels in the test image.
-We now move on to aligning different color channels of the same image.
+We now move on to aligning different color channels of the same image, where we can no longer rely on the channels having the same modality.
 This task has historical significance: between 1909 and 1915, the photographer Sergei Mikhailovich Prokudin-Gorskii produced color photographs of the Russian empire before color photography had been invented.
 He did this by taking three different monochrome pictures of a scene, each